abuxton/presentations/audit/presentation.md

 So if you've not spotted them already I'm going to call them out!

 * Duplicate resources, not only allowed but determined to hit them.
-* Lots of front load on the requirment, thats right you have to generate the md5, know the desired group, owner and mode etc
+* Lots of front load on the requirement, thats right you have to generate the md5, know the desired group, owner and mode etc
-* You'll need to comunicate best practice for using them.
+* You'll need to communicate best practice for using them.
-* The implimentation could encourage inheritance of the profile for that a resource can be overridden, I'm not sure this is a bad thing, in this one case!
+* The implementation could encourage inheritance of the profile for that a resource can be overridden, I'm not sure this is a bad thing, in this one case!

 ---